Using alternative dispute resolution to solve a problem

 The main advantages of solving a problem with ADR are:

-- ADR is usually cheaper, more flexible, faster and less stressful than going to court
+- it's usually cheaper, more flexible, faster and less stressful than going to court

 - you might receive compensation